Mutiny Memorial: Architecture

 The memorial was built in the Gothic style in red sandstone, with four tiers rising from an octagonal base.
 The lowest tier consists of seven faces containing memorial plaques and one face holding the stairs to the upper tiers.

 The memorial was built to be just taller than the Ashoka Pillar, which is situated 200 m away.

 Location

 The Mutiny Memorial is located in front of Old Telegraph Building, Kashmiri Gate.
-You can enter into the memorial by the entrance gate opposite to Bara Hindu Rao Hospital, near to Delhi University campus in New Delhi.
+You can enter into the memorial by the entrance gate opposite to Bara Hindu Rao Hospital, near to Delhi University campus in Civil Lines, Delhi.